Fostering deeper understanding of the atmosphere, Earth, and Sun

-The National Center for Atmospheric Research provides research, observing and computing facilities, and a variety of services for the atmospheric and related Earth sciences community.
+The National Center for Atmospheric Research provides research, observing and computing facilities, and a variety of services for the atmospheric and related Earth sciences community. more below >

 UCAR manages the National Center for Atmospheric Research (NCAR) on behalf of the National Science Foundation.
-With guidance from its more than 100 member universities and affiliates, UCAR also provides a wide range of core programs and services supporting and extending the capabilities of the academic research community.
+With guidance from its more than 100 North American member colleges and universities, UCAR also provides a wide range of core programs and services supporting and extending the capabilities of the academic research community.
 These efforts together address the large-scale challenges associated with integrated research, technological development, and educational advancement across the geoscience enterprise.
-UCAR also plays a central national role in advocating for continued federal investment in the life-saving, economically critical work provided by the geosciences community.
-Both UCAR and NCAR are headquartered in Boulder, Colorado, with additional operations in Cheyenne, Wyoming, and Washington, D.C.
+UCAR also plays a central national role in raising awareness of the value of continued federal investment in the life-saving, economically critical work provided by the geosciences community.

 You'll find more about UCAR and NCAR in Our History.